On the Buddhist Truths and the Paradoxes in Population Ethics

 The Repugnant Conclusion can be avoided by assuming that additional lives do not improve the state of affairs:

-▪ However, the higher the quality of the additional lives is thought to be, the more this assumption becomes counter-intuitive, a consequence which is called Reversed Repugnant Conclusion
+▪ However, the higher the quality of the additional lives is thought to be, the more this assumption becomes counter-intuitive, a consequence which is called Reverse Repugnant Conclusion

-▪ The Reversed Repugnant Conclusion loses its counter-intuitivity, if non-existence is seen as a perfect state (instead of a neutral state).
+▪ The Reverse Repugnant Conclusion loses its counter-intuitivity, if non-existence is seen as a perfect state (instead of a neutral state).
 According to the Buddhist Truths perfection can only be reached by eliminating desires and finally dissolving the ego.
-The closeness of perfection and non-existence (of the ego) is the key to escape the Reversed Repugnant Conclusion.
+The closeness of perfection and non-existence (of the ego) is the key to escape the Reverse Repugnant Conclusion.

 Intuition and Interest